-The module maintains the following Partition User (which can include both the Crypto Officer and Crypto User role for the partition4) and SO account data:
+The module maintains the following User (which can include both the Crypto Officer and Crypto User role per Partition3) and SO account data:

 - Partition ID or SO ID number. - Partition User encrypted or SO encrypted authentication data (checkword). - Partition User authentication challenge secret (one for each role, as applicable). - Partition User locked out flag.